System Failures: Planned Obsolescence and Enforced Disposability

 Recycling validates waste

 Daily options for obtaining basic needs from food to water over the last two decades have slowly been swapped from a reusable user experience to a crappy plastic or paper single-use disposable option.
-For many it feels cheap because it is, and it feeds into the speedy convenience fuelled lifestyles currently dominating societies.
+For many, it feels cheap because it is, and it feeds into the speedy convenience-fueled lifestyles currently dominating societies.
 But the long-term costs are much greater than the immediate cost cutting and time-saving perceived benefits.

 The burden of disposability is shifted away from the producer and onto the consumer through taxes and costs to governments in cleaning up the damage that this creates.
 Look at the collective systems loss of the ocean due to the plastic waste disaster — a situation with complex remedies due to the ‘tragedy of the commons’ that the oceans fall victim to.